publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320a–8.md

 >     As soon as practicable after the date of the enactment of this Act \[Dec.
 14, 1999\], the Commissioner of Social Security, in consultation with the Inspector General of the Social Security Administration and the Attorney General, shall conduct a study of possible measures to improve—

->         “(1) prevention of fraud on the part of individuals entitled to disability benefits under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] or benefits under section 202 of such Act \[[section 402 of this title][/us/usc/t42/s402]\] based on the beneficiary’s disability, individuals eligible for supplemental security income benefits under title XVI of such Act \[subchapter XVI of this chapter\], and applicants for any such benefits; and
+>         “(1) prevention of fraud on the part of individuals entitled to disability benefits under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] or benefits under section 202 of such Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] based on the beneficiary’s disability, individuals eligible for supplemental security income benefits under title XVI of such Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\], and applicants for any such benefits; and

 >         “(2) timely processing of reported income changes by individuals receiving such benefits.